CPD news and resources

 CPD news and updates

-The CPD team are here to assist you in completing your CPD.
+The CPD team are also here to assist you and are available from 8am until 6pm (AEDT).
 Please contact them at +61 3 9249 1282 or cpd.college@surgeons.org.
-The team are currently working 8am until 6pm (AEDT).

 CPD Strategy 2023